mother-of-all-self-hosting/ansible-role-excalidraw/docs/configuring-excalidraw.md

 # Setting up Excalidraw

-This is an [Ansible](https://www.ansible.com/) role which installs [a synchronization server](https://github.com/excalidraw/excalidraw/tree/main/docs/syncserver) for [Excalidraw](https://apps.excalidrawweb.net) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.
+This is an [Ansible](https://www.ansible.com/) role which installs the [Excalidraw](https://excalidraw.com/) client to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

-Excalidraw is a flashcard program that helps you spend more time on challenging material, and less on what you already know.
-This role enables to run a self-hosted synchronization server, similar to what ExcalidrawWeb.net offers.
+Excalidraw is a free and open source virtual whiteboard for sketching hand-drawn like diagrams.
+It saves data locally on the browser, and the data is end-to-end encrypted.

-See the project's [documentation](https://docs.excalidrawweb.net/sync-server.html) to learn what the synchronization server does and why it might be useful to you.
+See the project's [documentation](https://docs.excalidraw.com/) to learn what it does and why it might be useful to you.

-✨ Excalidraw (暗記) means "Memorize" in Japanese.

->[!NOTE]
->
-> This role is configured to use [this pre-built Docker image](https://github.com/luckyturtledev/docker-images/pkgs/container/excalidraw) by default.
-While the image itself is unofficial, it contains the official synchronization server.
-See [Dockerfile](https://github.com/LuckyTurtleDev/docker-images/blob/main/dockerfiles/excalidraw/Dockerfile) by the author and [this summary](https://github.com/truecharts/public/issues/17318#issue-2092096085) for (a bit complicated) history behind the Docker image.

 ## Adjusting the playbook configuration

-To enable the server with this role, add the following configuration to your `vars.yml` file.
+To enable the client with this role, add the following configuration to your `vars.yml` file.

 **Note**: the path should be something like `inventory/host_vars/mash.example.com/vars.yml` if you use the [MASH Ansible playbook](https://github.com/mother-of-all-self-hosting/mash-playbook).